kuzzleio/documentation-old/src/sdk-reference/collection/publish-message.md

 ## Callback response

-Resolves to a raw Kuzzle response in JSON format.
+Resolves to a raw Kuzzle Backend response in JSON format.